matplotlib/CZI_2021-03_mpl/proposal.md

 particularly when combined with IPython.
 For the power user, you have full control of line styles, font properties, axes properties, etc, via an object oriented interface or via a set of functions familiar to MATLAB users.

+## 3a.
+Progress Report:

+> Provide a short summary of progress towards the deliverables in your
+> currently funded proposal (maximum of 250 words)